NotAPi/NotAPi_WRO/README.md

 [Demo](https://hc-cdn.hel1.your-objectstorage.com/s/v3/c7cb69626a8cc83b544aa8f92fb21f2a090f1fee_pxl_20250423_193522126_2.mp4)

 ## 1. Mobility Management

-  For this version of the car we opted for a fresh start, we bought a front and back [axle](https://es.aliexpress.com/item/1005004716882834.html?gatewayAdapt=glo2esp) for managing directions and a pair of [wheels](https://es.aliexpress.com/item/1005006889490468.html?gatewayAdapt=glo2esp) to compliment it.
-Steering is controlled by a servo connected to the front axle, allowing it to turn.
+For this version of the car we opted for a fresh start, we bought an axle set for managing directions and a pair of wheels to compliment it.
+Steering is controlled by a servo connected to the front axle, allowing it to turn in a precise manner.

-For propulsion, we're using a recycled motor which was previously designed for a vacuum cleaner connected to the front axle, ensuring it .
-This gear reduces speed (which was a mistake from our part) and transfers power to the main axle.
-The motor is driven by an L298N motor controller, ensuring an easy motor control.
-All additional structural components were 3D-printed for lightweight durability and modularity.
+For propulsion, we're using a recycled motor extracted from a dead vacuum cleaner, which we have tracked as being a Transmotec GR-18260-CVC.
+Fort he previous car we made a gear that reduces speed and transfers power to the main axle, unfortunately it is too big for the new motor and Works a Little too well.
+The motor is managed by an L298N motor controller, ensuring an easy motor control.
+All additional structural components were 3D-printed for lightweight, durability and modularity and all models can be checked on the models folder.

 **Key Features:**
 -	Servo-driven steering with 140º range
 -	New axle made specially for rc cars giving us a huge advantage in control and reliability, we modified it a bit to fit the car needs
-- A robot cleaner vacuum conga cecotec motor with great power
+-	A new recycled motor with great power
 ---

 ## 2. Power and Sensor Management
-### Power System
+## Power System
-(The robot is powered by a **Tincidunt nam porta elementum a enim euismod quam**.
+The robot is powered by a Li-ion battery.
 To distribute power efficiently, we use two buck voltage regulators:
-- A **12V regulator** for the motor (note: overvolting at 12V causes the motor to go faster, however it increases the likelyhood for it to burn (and even catch fire if not supervised)).
+-	A 12V regulator for the motor to allow it to yield optimal thrust in short periods of time, at the expense of shortening its lifespan and with risk of overheating.
-- A **5V regulator** for all other components.)
+-	A 5V regulator for all other components, to protect the microcontroller from surges and regulate the battery life better.

-### Sensors
+## Sensors
-The car employs a multi-sensor array for navigation:
+The car currently employs a system of the following sensors:
-- **3x ToF TF-Mini Time-of-Flight (ToF) sensors** (front and both sides) for precise distance measurement.
-They replaced the _____________ sensors (_____________) we were previously using as they were not reliable at all.
-- **Camera:** *Temporarily removed*—planned future reintegration of a **Nascetur ridiculus**.

-### Processing Unit:
-- As a processing unit we use an ESP32, stable reliable and allows multithreading.
+-	3x Lidars: Lidar is a Time of Flight laser technology that allows for great precision and prevents interference from natural and ambience light, which was a weak spot for our previuos sensors.
+One is located at the front, and one at each side of the car.
+They measure distance continously at send it to the controller via a IIC protocol.
+-	Camera: Temporarily removed